caleesi1/CS110/README.md

 ====================
 #### Table of Contents

-    Module 00 CH 1 Introduction to Computers and Programming 1 Module 01 CH 2 Introduction to C++ 27
+    Textbook: Starting Out With C++ 8th ed by Tony Gaddis Module 00 CH 1 Introduction to Computers and Programming 1 Module 01 CH 2 Introduction to C++ 27
     Module 02 CH 3 Expressions and Interactivity 83